tldr-pages/tldr/pages/osx/awk.md

 > See also: `sed`, `ed`.
 > More information: <https://manned.org/man/freebsd-13.0/awk.1>.

-- Execute the specified expression:
+- Execute a specific expression:

 `{{command}} | awk '{{{ print gensub("apple", "mango", "g") }}}'`

-- Execute the specified script:
+- Execute a specific script:

 `{{command}} | awk -f {{path/to/script.awk}}`

-- Execute the expression with the specified field separator:
+- Execute a expression with a specific field separator:

 `{{command}} | awk -F "{{,}}" '{{{ print $1 }}}'`

-- Replace the string with the specified replacement for all lines (`gensub` function):
+- Replace a string with a specific replacement for all lines (`gensub` function):

 `{{command}} | awk '{ print gensub("{{regular_expression}}", "{{replacement}}", "g") }'`

-- Print the specified field of each line (`print` statement):
+- Print a specific field of each line (`print` statement):

 `{{command}} | awk '{ print ${{1}} }'`

-- Print the specified field range of each line (`for` loop):
+- Print a specific field range of each line (`for` loop):

 `{{command}} | awk '{ for (i = {{1}}; i <= {{10}}; i++) print $i }'`